 Hi!
-My name is Taylor Johnson-Gordon and I am a food educator, plant-lover, and home cook.
-I'm called to help Black women and girls heal and build resiliency through real, affordable food.
+My name is Taylor Johnson-Gordon and I am a food educator, plant-worker, homecook, and founder of Sistah of the Yam, LLC.
 I teach interactive and engaging sessions on plant-based cooking, food, nutrition and herbal medicine throughout the greater Philadelphia region.

 So, what is a food educator?